Our world is full of spectacular natural wonders.

 Well, there you have it — the world’s most amazing bioluminescent bays!
 Have you visited any of them, or are any on your travel bucket list?

-Let me know in the comments, and don’t forget to pin this post for planning your bioluminescent kayaking trip later!
+Don’t forget to pin this post for planning your bioluminescent kayaking trip later!